-The spectral function calculated along the AFM BZ boundary plotted in Fig.~\ref{DMFT}c indicates that the pseudogap shrinks on approaching ($\pi$, 0), which explains the experimental results (Fig.~\ref{AFPG_BZ}).
-The electron-concentration dependence of the calculated spectra is also qualitatively consistent with the experimental results (See Supplementary Fig.~2).
-Another remarkable point is that the calculated antinodal spectrum in Fig.~\ref{DMFT}e reproduces the essential characteristics (cut~\#5 in Fig.~\ref{AFPG_band}, cuts~\#1 and \#2 in Fig.~\ref{AFPG_antinode}) that the lower band is not folded at the AFM BZ boundary but disperses across it.
-The antinodal spectra shown in Figs.~\ref{AFPG_antinode}b-d indicate that the upper band loses intensity and the pseudogap opens once it reaches the binding energy of $\sim 50$ meV, which cannot be explained by the mean-field-type AFM picture.
-Within the present CDMFT framework, this can be understood as a consequence of hybridization between the QPs and ``hidden Fermions" [blue dashed curve in Fig.~\ref{DMFT}a] only weakly dispersing around 50 meV below $E_\mathrm{F}$ \cite{Sakai2016}.
-The nodal spectra (Fig.~\ref{DMFT}d) also lose intensity across the AFM BZ boundary in a similar manner to the corresponding ARPES spectra (cut~\#1 in Fig.~\ref{AFPG_band}).
+The spectral function calculated along the AFM BZ boundary plotted in Fig.~\ref{DMFT}d indicates that the pseudogap shrinks on approaching ($\pi$, 0), which explains the experimental results (Fig.~\ref{AFPG_BZ}).
+The electron-concentration dependence of the calculated spectra is also qualitatively consistent with the experimental results (See Supplementary Figs.~S4--S6).
+Most remarkably, the calculated antinodal spectrum in Fig.~\ref{DMFT}f reproduces the essential characteristics (cut~\#5 in Fig.~\ref{AFPG_band}, cuts~\#1 and \#2 in Fig.~\ref{AFPG_antinode}) that the lower band is not folded at the AFM BZ boundary but disperses across it, and the gap opens apart from the AFM BZ boundary.
+The overall momentum positions of the gap opening (Fig.~\ref{AFPG_antinode}e) is also reproduced by the calculation satisfactorily (see Supplementary Fig.~S7).
+The antinodal spectra shown in Figs.~\ref{AFPG_antinode}b--d indicate that the upper band loses intensity and the pseudogap opens once it reaches the binding energy of $\sim 50$ meV.
+These behaviors of the fractionalized bands cannot be explained by the AFM band-folding picture.
+In the fractionalized fermion picture, this can be interpreted as a consequence of hybridization between the UHB and a ``dark/hidden fermion" \cite{Sakai2016}.
+The ``dark fermion" is a phenomenologically introduced virtual fermion that describes the electron fractionalization.
+In \af{theory}, the dark-fermion dispersion is the trace of the maximal point of the imaginary part of the self-energy or the zero of the Green function \cite{Sakai2016}.
+The calculated nodal spectra (Fig.~\ref{DMFT}e) lose intensity across the AFM BZ boundary, in agreement with the corresponding ARPES spectra (cut~\#1 in Fig.~\ref{AFPG_band}).